LizzyMaybeDev/Patcher-Explanation/README.md

   <summary>Screenshots</summary>

 # Screenshots
+- **No Feedback** - Remove the messages from screenshots entirely.
 - **Compact Response** - Compact the message given when screenshotting.
-- **No Feedback** - Remove the messages from screenshots entirely.
+- **Favorite Screenshot** - Show a text component that allows you to delete a screenshot. *default
+- **Delete Screenshot** - Show a text component that allows you to delete. *default
+- **Upload Screenshot** - Show a text component that allows you to upload a screenshot to Imgur. *default
+- **Copy Screenshot** - Show a text component that allows you to copy a screenshot. *default
+- **Open Screenshots Folder** - Show a text component that allows you to open the screenshots folder. *default
 - **Screenshot Manager** - Change the way screenshotting works as a whole, creating a whole new process to screenshotting such as uploading to imgur, copying to clipboard, etc. *default
 - **Auto Copy Screenshot** - Automatically copy screenshots to the clipboard when taken - **Suggested by [mdash#0001](https://canary.discord.com/channels/411619823445999637/411620521382510592/772087167488622603) / DJtheRedstoner#6408 had a [similar suggestion](https://canary.discord.com/channels/411619823445999637/411620521382510592/770318489012928552) so dont get confused with both**
 - **Screenshot Preview** - Preview the look of your screenshot when taken in the bottom right corner.